Click Here for Our Recommended Antivirus for Your Device

 However, The Articles of Confederation did not last long because it became a massive failure.
 Soon after the failure, the Constitutional Convention had a meeting in Philadelphia and in the year 1781, the Articles of Confederation was effectively shut down.

-The Articles of Confederation only lasted for four years from 1777-1781.
+The Articles of Confederation only lasted for four years, from 1777-1781.

 What is Declaration of Independence?

-The Declaration of Independence, on the other hand, is an official document that was embraced by the Second Continental Congress that separated the 13 American colonies from the Great Britain.
+The Declaration of Independence, on the other hand, is an official document that was embraced by the Second Continental Congress that separated the 13 American colonies from Great Britain.

-The congressional delegates were the ones who had signed the document and eventually there were 56 signs in the document.
+The congressional delegates were the ones who had signed the document, and eventually, there were 56 signs in the document.

-It gave certain rights to the national government to exercise some powers like enforcing laws and also collecting taxes.
+It gave certain rights to the national government to exercise some powers, like enforcing laws and also collecting taxes.

 Main Differences Between Articles of Confederation and Declaration of Independence

-5. Articles of Confederation was a document that served as a constitution for the United States of America whereas the Declaration of Independence stated that the American colonies to separate the American British colonies from the Great Britain.
+5. Articles of Confederation was a document that served as a constitution for the United States of America whereas the Declaration of Independence stated that the American colonies to separate the British American colonies from Great Britain.

 Difference Between Articles of Confederation and Declaration of Independence